dinhdiep/MONOD2/README.md

 ### Tumor load estimation

-First, we generate the simulation files by merging a subset of normal plasma data with cancer tissue data.
+We generated a set of simulation files by merging a subset of normal plasma data with cancer tissue data.
 We have both primary tumor tissue data for lung cancer and colon cancer.
 Since the large files cannot be hosted on github, we randomly sampled (with replacement) the datasets and provided them in the BAMfiles folder.
 Note that read IDs can contain either mapped reads or all reads.
 We performed the analysis on all reads so that the mappability of sampled fragments also reflect the mappability of 'non-cancer' versus 'cancer' fragments.

 The script needs to be modified from within (using a text editor) in order to run user-provided read IDs and BAM files.
 The following lines as is will perform the analysis on the example read IDs and BAM files.